Akashshetgar/5MinChil/README.md

 # Footprints
-It is an browser extension that helps you track the activities you do on a website and presents all the information to you as a minimalistic representation.
+<i>It is an browser extension that helps you track the activities you do on a website and presents all the information to you as a minimalistic representation.</i>

 >> <b>Cookies and Tracker</b>:
 Cookies are a commonly used method to track you as you browse the web.
 Cookies are small pieces of data saved to your browser by websites.
 Every time you visit a web page, cookies can be stored on your device.
 The website that you are visiting may have its own cookies, called first-party cookies, which are placed to suggest content that is most relevant for you, help you remember your log ins, prevent fraud, and more.
 This extension will show you the sites which are tracking you and the cookies which the site has saved.